oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 Note that sometimes the Eclipse installer will create it's own desktop icon to start Eclipse.
 This does not happen every time, but if it does create one you can also use that icon to start Eclipse as well.

 - Double click on the `Eclipse` icon on the desktop.
-It may looks like a text page rather than the icon shown below, if it does still click it.
+It may look like a text page rather than the icon shown below, if it does still click it.
 You may be warned it's an `Untrusted application launcher`, if this happens click the `Trust and launch` option.

 ![](images/14-eclipse-icon.png)